 We had to count the seconds until we could actually hold that baby in our arms…she was still at the orphanage and we weren’t allowed to go to her until the next morning.
 We stayed in a little country inn that night, sleeping in tiny, side by side twins beds that looked like something out of Goldilocks and the Three Bears.

-After breakfast, we were driven to the only home that our little girl had ever known.
-They brought her to us in a ruffly, purple dress and with one finger in her mouth, she shyly reached her free hand across to our open arms.
+After breakfast, we were driven to our little girl.
+They brought her to us in a ruffly, purple dress and with one finger in her mouth, she reached her free hand across, shyly, to our open arms.

 Like giving birth, when the pain and labor is over, you’re left in awe of the child in your arms, the child that the Lord has providentially and graciously bestowed you.